Elius94/console-gui-tools/README.md

 # console-gui-tools
 [![npm version](https://badge.fury.io/js/console-gui-tools.svg)](https://npmjs.com/package/console-gui-tools) [![npm](https://img.shields.io/npm/dt/console-gui-tools)](https://npmjs.com/package/console-gui-tools) ![GitHub](https://img.shields.io/github/license/elius94/console-gui-tools)

-A simple Node.js library to create Console Apps like a wizard (or maybe if you like old style colored screen or something like "teletext" programs 😂)
+A simple ([PURE ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c)) Node.js library to create Console Apps like a wizard (or maybe if you like old style colored screen or something like "teletext" programs 😂)
 Apart from jokes, it is a library that allows you to create a screen divided into a part with everything you want to see (such as variable values) and another in which the logs run.
 Moreover in this way the application is managed by the input event "keypressed" to which each key corresponds to a bindable command.
 For example, to change variables you can open popups with an option selector or with a textbox.